Why Should Schools Teach Digital Literacy

 This means looking at what’s changing, why it’s changing, and what that means for education.

-1. Schools should teach the content that matter most.
+1. Schools should teach the content that matters most.

 2. People communicate through a variety of means chief among them reading and writing.